 For the uninitiated, it can take some getting used to but living alone can be one of the most liberating experiences life has to offer.
-If you’re living solo for the first time, or you are seasoned in living alone and in need of a confidence boost; or even if you’re living alone, loving it and like to be reminded (well, why not?!), here are 10 reasons why living alone can be good for you.
+From developing a stronger sense of independence to living a life completely on your own terms, solo life has something to offer everyone.
+If you’re living alone for the first time or seasoned in living solo and in need of a confidence boost; or even if you’re living alone, loving it and like to be reminded (well, why not?!), here are 10 reasons why living alone can be good for you.

 1 You can please yourself!